When you buy or sell a second-hand vehicle, or when a vehicle changes hands, the ownership of the vehicle must be transferred to the new owner.

 You can visit an LTA-Authorised Inspection Centre (AIC) with the vehicle to check the engine and chassis number for a fee.
 You can see if the numbers on the vehicle tally with LTA’s records by using the Enquire Transfer Fees digital service.

-Read about the SAFE checklist developed by the Consumers Association of Singapore (CASE) to guide second-hand car buyers.
+Read about the SAFE checklist (PDF, 106kB) developed by the Consumers Association of Singapore (CASE) to guide second-hand car buyers.

 Upon successful transfer, you can login to your dashboard to check that the vehicle is registered under your name.
 When the vehicle is successfully transferred, LTA will send a letter and SMS to both the previous and the new owner.